-If you are looking for information on how to build your own garden office or garden room from scratch this post will detail my process from a clear piece of land at the bottom of my garden to a fully lined and insulated garden office with working electrics.
+If you are looking for information on how to build a garden office or garden room from scratch this post will detail my process from a clear piece of land at the bottom of my garden to a fully lined and insulated garden office with working electrics.
 The room is actually going to be a garden studio for my daughter but the construction methods and end result are exactly the same if you are building an office.

 The project has started with the acquisition of some double glazed windows and french doors from a conservatory that was being dismantled near me.
 I don’t have any garden office plans, just a vision in my head which I hope to bring to life over the next few weeks.
 Where possible all the materials will be sourced as cheaply as possible to keep the cost down but without affecting the quality of the build.